icbcbicc/PyTorch_EPLL/readme.md

 `python epll_demo.py -i 160068.jpg -std 0.1`

+- Specifying `--parallel True` will speed up the code but this requires more RAM.
-Specifying `--use_cuda True` will let you use GPU.
+- Specifying `--use_cuda True` will let you use GPU.
 However, this may consume a lot of GPU RAM.

 #### 6. Results:
 ##### 160068.jpg